areaofeffect/hello-world/week1/README.md

 Silicon together with Moore's law is the driving force behind everything that's happened with computers since the microcontroller.

-It is an interesting time now because we are about to hit a physical wall where the
+It is an interesting time now because we are about to hit a physical wall where the chips simply cannot hold any more transistors.

 > Moore's law has died at the age of 51 after an extended illness.